AsahiLinux/docs/HW:GPIO.md

 Some open questions:
 * Should the compatible string be "apple,t8101-gpio" given the name of the node in the ADT?
 Or should we mention both?
 * The controllers seem to provide interrupt functionality as well.
 The standard bindings allow for an `interrupt-controller` property so this this can be handled as well.
+There are (up to) 7 AIC interrupts per controllers each handling a group of GPIO pins.
+It seems GPIO pins can be freely assigned to a group although the ADT contains properties that suggest that not all groups are functional on some of the controllers.